 Frame your ceiling after all the walls are plumb, aligned, and secured.
 The ceiling's function is to tie together the outside walls of a building.

-Space each ceiling joist 16-inch although 24-inch is acceptable.
+Space each ceiling joist 16 in. although 24 in. is acceptable.
 You will determine the size of your ceiling joist by the weight it carries and the span it covers from wall to wall.

 Rest one end of the ceiling joist on an outside wall.
-The other end will overlap an interior bearing partition at least four inches.
+The other end will overlap an interior bearing partition at least 4 in.
 Use 16d nails to connect the walls together.